Semantic-Org/Semantic-UI/CONTRIBUTING.md

 # Contributing

-### Publicity

-One of the easiest ways to support Semantic UI is to get the word out

-## Making Semantic Better

 ### Bugs & Issues

 Please submit any bugs you encounter when using the library to our [Github Issues Tracker](https://github.com/Semantic-Org/Semantic-UI/issues).